moliver28/research-handbook/content/handbook/product/ux/collaborators-playbook.md

 - [Salesforce Workdifferently](https://www.salesforce.com/workdifferently/)
 - [Salesforce Workdifferently: An Introduction To The 6 Principles To Work Differently (video)](https://www.salesforce.com/video/3642076/)
 - [IBM enterprise design thinking](https://www.ibm.com/design/thinking/)

+## Collaborative exercises

+As designers, we're generally embedded within stage groups.
+As we work to create designs, it can be helpful to include our engineering and product counterparts in our ideation processes.
+Collaborative exercises can sometimes be quite useful for this purpose.
+Conducting these exercises periodically within our teams can help build trust and generate buy-in.
+It can also help surface ideas and things to consider earlier rather than later in the design process.

+As we are distributed globally you may opt for either an async or a sync collaborative exercise, depending on your goals and desired outcomes.

+Below are a few of the exercises teams have run, with an explanation of when they can be helpful.

+### "Ask me anything" design review

+If you've developed a design direction and want to give the team space to ask questions synchronously, a 30 minute "ask me anything" design review can be useful.

+### Async feedback exercises

+Perhaps you would like feedback on common areas of [confusion](https://www.figma.com/board/1ikV7tqYaPV1g4gvWr4QbQ/AI-Settings-discussion-2024-04-25?node-id=0-1&t=47R6xGzEbcaJhx8g-1) or on the [product direction](https://www.figma.com/board/vNxxMxNDcD9LgcJONuqpZt/GitLab-Duo-Chat-product-direction?node-id=0-1&t=g57WxhygkTysMi17-1).
+Putting together an async board for your team to review can be a great way to start these conversations.

+### Lightning decision jam

+If you have a number of options you're weighing as a team, a sync [lighting decision jam](https://about.gitlab.com/blog/2022/01/19/collaboration-techniques-for-distributed-teams/) could help the team align on a way forward.

+### Altitude exercise